Content Map Terms

 - Replace unhealthy food temptations with healthier foods such as fruit and low-fat yogurt.

-- Get enough physical activity for weight loss.
+- Get enough physical activity.

 Tips to help change how you eat

 - Plan your meals and snacks ahead of time.
 This helps you eat regular meals and a balanced, nutritious diet.